-The 'zebra' appearance of cake recipes is automatically created when you layer and alternate the two batters.
+The two toned appearance of zebra cakes or marble cakes is automatically created when you layer and alternate the two batters.

-The batters will not mix together IF the batters are the same consistency/thickness (see my tips above about making the cake batters).
+The batters will not mix together IF the batters are the same consistency/thickness (see my tips above on preparing the cake batters).

-How can you make cake recipes without eggs, butter or milk?
+How can I make cakes without eggs, butter or milk?

 Vegan cakes can still be fluffy and delicious with certain ingredients!
 To make up for the fat missing from eggs, I added a little extra oil so the cake is still rich.